-The legal profession is one of the oldest and most respected profession paths so it's no marvel that, every year, many people are interested in learning how to become a lawyer.
+The legal profession is one of the oldest and most respected paths so it's no marvel that many people are interested in learning how to become a lawyer.
 If you want to become a legal professional, you may be wondering how to get started.

 Only after you've checked off those steps will you be capable of embarking on a legal career and be able to truly become a lawyer.

 In fact, almost every aspect of becoming a lawyer is regulated, and the process of both becoming an attorney (and maintaining your status as a practicing lawyer) is largely determined in the United States by the voluntary professional trade organization, the American Bar Association or the state bar associations in the state where you intend to practice as a lawyer.